Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Zones/NegativeZone.md

 # Negative Zone

 Increases the danger sensed in a certain direction for agents within the zone.
-Only affects agent with [todo:link appropriate property](todo) enabled.
+Only affects agents with [todo:link appropriate property](todo) enabled.

 Can be used to encourage the crowd to flow in certain directions in crowded areas.
 For example a negative zone can be be set up across a corridor - this discourages agents moving _across_ the corridor rather than _along_ it.